Lulumahu Falls

 It was my brother who took us to Lulumahu Falls.
 Was this a mistake?
 Not sure – but we made it!

 His friends joked that it was more of a mud bath than a hike.
 I had such a great time running around the forests.
-You’re supposed to have a permit from the Honolulu Board of Water Supply when visiting – so I quickly was able to produce one online through the Hawaii government for only $2.50, allowing a visit on January 11, our anniversary!
+You’re supposed to have a permit from the Honolulu Board of Water Supply when visiting, so I quickly produced one online through the Hawaii government for only $2.50, allowing a visit on January 11, our anniversary!

-You have to get through the fence, cross a forest of bamboo, past a lake, and up into the gorge through lots of mud and trails to get to the waterfall.
-A tiny pool – but a tall waterfall.
-Not a stepped waterfall, but one that pours down the side of the mountain.
-I spent a little bit of time hanging under the waterfall – but I was afraid if I stayed for too long, a boulder might slip down the mountain.
+You have to get through the fence, cross a bamboo forest, past a lake, and up into the gorge through lots of mud and trails to get to the waterfall.
+It’s a tiny pool, but it’s a tall waterfall—not a stepped waterfall, but one that pours down the side of the mountain.
+I spent a little bit of time hanging under the waterfall, but I was afraid if I stayed for too long, a boulder might slip down the mountain.

 You take your chances!